THE SLUGGARDS

 Damn!
 I’d miscalculated the time!

 Laura hesitated a moment.
-“To luck," she said looking at me sideways.
+“To luck," she said glass in hand observing me narrowly.
 "Blind or otherwise.”